-8. Conclusion
+7. Conclusion

-The purpose of this project is to design a device that captures oil that has leaked from a rear crank-seal for a Cummins diesel motor.
+The purpose of this project is to design a device that captures oil that has leaked from a rear crank seal for a Cummins diesel motor.
 This leakage is considered to be a failure in the eyes of customers.
-In addition, Team 1 was tasked with the challenge of designing and building a test rig to determine the effectiveness of the oil capturing system.
+In addition, Team 1 is tasked with the challenge of also designing and building a test rig to determine the effectiveness of the oil capturing system.
 This custom test rig must be able to rotate a replicated crankshaft continuously at a steady speed of 500 RPM and 2000 RPM in order to gain the most knowledge on how the system works.
-The two tests lasted for 24 hours each, afterwards the oil in the capturing device was measured.
-The results indicated that the project was at least partially successful in that the addition of a positive pressure gradient aided in controlling the leakage of oil from the crankcase.
-With the addition of the aforementioned edits and changes to the test rig and seal as well as a more intensive test, Team 1 would have been able to successfully and completely demonstrate the full effectiveness of various seals under various conditions.
-With that in mind team 1 recommends continuing the project to see if a better sealing solution could be found.
+The test is to last a total of 24 hours, afterwards the oil in the capturing device will then be measured.
+The results of the measurement will then yield the effectiveness of the device.
+The conceptual design has been finalized.
+The greatest remaining challenges include component selection, machining, assembly as well as seeking a viable external source of pressure.
+Further research into these subjects must be done.
+Team 1 will continue to hold weekly meetings with our sponsor Terry Shaw and also weekly team meetings in order to give updates on the project and its progress.
+Component selection, machining and assembly will be team 1's primary focus.